-You and your loved ones can speed up research advances by taking part in cancer-related research studies that interest you.
+You and your loved ones can help advance cancer prevention and treatment efforts by taking part in research studies.

 NCI: Steps to Find a Clinical Trial

-A clinical trial is a scientific study to find out which treatments or devices are safe and if they work well.
-They help doctors learn about cancer and develop better treatments that can help you and other people in the future.
+A clinical trial is a scientific study to find out which treatments or devices are efficient and safe in managing disease conditions such as cancers.
+They help doctors broaden their knowledge about cancer and develop better treatments that can help you and other people in the future.

 It is important to take part in clinical trials.
-Trial participation can lead to important benefits for patients, such as improved disease outcomes and better health.
+Participation in clinical trials can lead to important benefits for patients, such as halting disease progression and improved health outcomes.
 In this video, the National Cancer Institute, shows the different costs in a clinical trial and who has to pay for which costs.